yangCheston/hwOFImageInpaint/README.md

 All the result are saved in `result`.
 If you want to replicate the result, ask me for appropriate setup of parameters.

 ## notice
-This repo is just for my homework.
+This repo is just for my homework, but you can ask me that how to use that.